ZSH64/lan/Questions.md

 - What did you use Ansible for?

+Have you worked with Revers Proxies?
+What is **Reverse Proxy**? what is the difference between a load balancer and a reverse proxy?

+You also mentioned you have some experience with Redhat. **What did you do exactly in the Redhat**?

 **Azure and Azure DevOps Portal**
 - what kind of toolset did you use for the release?
 - the Azure DevOps portal?